 On enquiry with the priest of the temple I was given to understand that he is the third generation priest of the temple.
 When I asked about the smaller Sri Anjaneya Swamy vigraha which was installed earlier, he told me that his father while renovating and expanding the temple was given a divine direction to install a new vigraha and accordingly a new vigraha which was bigger in size than the earlier one was intalled as per the agama sastras.
 The old vigraha is also kept inside the garbhagraham and is still being worshipped.

 All though the idol of Sri Anjaneya Swamy is an ‘ardha shila’ type the embossing is so vivid that it almost resembles that of a purna shila.
 The idol, almost five feet tall, is facing the Eastern direction and is seen as if walking towards North.
 His left lotus foot is adorned by a nupuram and thandai in the front.
 His right lotus foot is seen slightly raised from the ground.
-The bracelet adorns His left forehand and He is seen holding the stem of sowgandika flower.
+The bracelet adorns His left wrist and He is seen holding the stem of sowgandika flower.
 The flower which is seen above His left shoulder is in a ‘ready to blossom’ state.
 He is wearing suitable ornaments on His bosom.
 With His raised right hand showing ‘Abaya mudra’ He showers confidence on His devotees.
 The tail of the Lord is raised above His head with a curved end which is adorned by a small beautiful bell.
 Lord is wearing ear-studs and His kesam is neatly tied.
 Small crown adorns His head.
 The eyes of the Lord are bright and effuses compassion.

 A darshan of the Lord is bound to remove fear in the minds of the devotees and ring in all that stands for success besides cleansing the mind of all negatives and evils.
 Take His call, which is beckoning you all.